scassidy9/Sarah-Repo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because *You do not have to separately set up$
+No configuration was performed manually, which is advantageous because *You do not have to separately set up and manage each independantly.
+Ansible will perform those tasks for you.*

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+* Install Docker
+* Install Pip3
+* Checks on memory space
+* Downloads and launces the Elk Docker Container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 ![Docker_sweet_benz](https://github.com/scassidy9/Sarah-Repo/blob/main/Images/Docker_sweet_benz.png)